 At the end of the month, each team works out their finances and repays their pledge.
 This means that the £5 pledge is repaid + a suggested 50p legacy donation to the Fiver Bank so more young people can participate next year in the Challenge.

 Step 5 - Keep the profit

-The participants are in full control of the profits they have earned and should decide themselves what they would like to spend them on - for example, a school trip or day out, resources or activities for school or the classroom, or they may wish to donate their money to a charity of their choice.
+The participants are in full control of the profits they have earned and should decide themselves what they would like to spend them on - for example, donate their money to a charity or local cause of their choice, activities for school or the classroom, or a school trip or day out.